ChaoticSomeone/Chaos-JFX-Utils/README.md

 ### ProgressBarCJFX
-This class's purpose is it to mainly handle and create smoothly moving progress bars
+This class's purpose is it to mainly handle and create smoothly moving progress bars.

 ### ProgressBarCJFX.ProgressBarTask
 Signature: `public interface ProgressBarTask`

 You should NOT let your classes implement this interface.
-Instead, this is used for passing lambdas to the various 'play' methods of the `ProgressBarCJFX.SmoothProgressBar` subclass.
+Instead, this is used for passing lambdas to the various 'play' methods of the `ProgressBarCJFX.SmoothProgressBar` class.

+#### Methods

+- `public void handle()`

+	Used internally to call the passed lambda expression

 ### ProgressBarCJFX.SmoothProgressBar